at.latticetools.observables#

 W_FUNCTIONS = 10#

-Associatef with LOCALOPTICS, require the get_w keyword
+Associated with LOCALOPTICS, require the get_w keyword

-class Observable(fun, *args, name=None, target=None, weight=1.0, bounds=(0.0, 0.0), needs=None, **kwargs)[source]#
+class Observable(fun, *args, name=None, target=None, weight=1.0, bounds=(0.0, 0.0), needs=None, postfun=None, **kwargs)[source]#

 Bases: object

 Base class for Observables.
-Can be used for user-defined observables
+Can be used for user-defined observables.

 Parameters: